deadlyvipers/dojo_rules/introduction.md

 This is an introduction.

-I really like the Git course path!
+I really like the Ruby course path!